Can Dogs Eat Basil? (A Complete Guide)

-Yes!
+Yes dogs can eat basil!
 There is a general consensus that herbs and spices are toxic to pets.
 However, the ASPCA lists basil as non-toxic to dogs.
-In fact, the herb has notable health benefits.
-Basil is packed with antioxidants which have many health benefits to both humans and dogs.
-A little basil can help your canine friend fight cellular damage and illnesses like cancer.
+In fact, the herb is packed with antioxidants which has notable health benefits.

 However, you should be careful when feeding dogs herbs and spices.
 Here’s a brief overview of the health benefits of basil to dogs before looking at the risks posed by basil.

 Click the links below to skip to the section:

 - How to serve basil

 - Is basil harmful to pets?